List of MPBL champions

 The MPBL finals is the championship series of the Maharlika Pilipinas Basketball League held at the conclusion of the league's postseason.
 Since its inception, the national finals is a best-of-five series.
 Since the 2019 edition, it is contested between the champions of the North Division and the South Division.
 The finals is structured in a 2–2–1 format, where the team with the better regular season record is given homecourt advantage and hosts games 1, 2, and 5.

-Five different teams have won the national championship with the Pampanga Giant Lanterns being the only team to win it multiple times.
+Six different teams have won the national championship with the Pampanga Giant Lanterns being the only team to win it multiple times.
 Since the introduction of divisions, four teams did so as a member of the North Division, while one did so as a member of the South Division.

 Champions

 Season

 The first parenthesis indicate the teams' playoff seed within their division.
 The second parenthesis indicate the number of times that team has appeared in the MPBL finals, as well as each respective teams' MPBL finals record up to date.

 Additionally, the winning coach of each series is awarded the league's Coach of the Year award.